canonical/sphinx-docs-starter-pack/docs/how-to/customise-pdf.rst

 Configure document properties
 -----------------------------

-The `latex_documents <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-latex_documents>`_ variable in the Sphinx :file:`conf.py` file controls properties of the intermediate LaTeX file and the final PDF output.
+The :literalref:`latex_documents <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-latex_documents>` variable in the Sphinx :file:`conf.py` file controls properties of the intermediate LaTeX file and the final PDF output.
 The values are defined in a tuple of six elements:

 .. code-block:: python